Lee's Family Forum: Events

 Lee's Family Forum seats 5,567 for hockey and football.
-The arena was constructed primarily to serve as the home of the Henderson Silver Knights of the American Hockey League (AHL).
-The Vegas Golden Knights, of the National Hockey League, purchased the AHL franchise known then as the San Antonio Rampage in February 2020, from Spurs Sports & Entertainment.
-The sale of the team and its relocation to the Las Vegas suburb of Henderson was approved by the AHL Board of Governors later that month.
+The arena was constructed primarily to serve as the home arena of the Henderson Silver Knights of the American Hockey League (AHL).
 The first Silver Knights game played at the arena was on April 2, 2022.

-In May 2021, the Indoor Football League (IFL) announced that Bill Foley, owner of the Vegas Golden Knights, had purchased an IFL franchise to compete at The Dollar Loan Center.
+In May 2021, the Indoor Football League (IFL) announced that Foley had purchased an IFL franchise to compete at The Dollar Loan Center.
 On August 23, 2021, Foley announced that the team would be known as the Vegas Knight Hawks and that Mike Davis would be the franchise's general manager and head coach.
 On May 10, 2022, it was announced that the IFL National Championship game would be played at The Dollar Loan Center for the 2022–2024 seasons.

 The Big West Conference announced on June 24, 2021, that the men's and women's basketball championships would be held at The Dollar Loan Center starting in 2022 – the tournament was the first ticketed event held at the arena.

 Since 2022, the Ball Dawgs Classic (known as the Vegas 4 in its inaugural year) has been played at the arena.

+In 2024, the Las Vegas Desert Dogs of the National Lacrosse League announced that they would move to the arena from the Michelob Ultra Arena.